AlexFabre/project-version/README.md

 # c-versionner

-A little POSIX script to generate version informations for your C project
+A little POSIX shell script that generates version information for your C project.

+Works by parsing the git describe command to retrieve all information since the last tag found.

 ## Usage